Fios-Quest/YouTube-Scripts/src/fun/3-things-others-should-steal.md

 ## Outro

-I hope you enjoyed that and took it for the passion for programming it was meant to be.
+I hope you enjoyed that and took it for the expression of passion for programming it was meant to be.

 I love, maybe not all, but most programming languages.